• Home

 Dam Maintenance Project

 We had hoped to apply for a second FEMA grant for funding assistance to cover the emergency outlet replacement project and the filling of the low spots along the canal.
-These projects will require us to have several contractor bids as well as filing for an additional hydraulic permit before we can submit the grant.
-King County is willing to partner with us again and we deeply appreciate their assistance.
-However, with the current lack of clarity about the FEMA department and any grant programs, we are not counting on that grant program being available anymore.
+These projects will require us to have several contractor bids as well as filing for an additional hydraulic permit.
+Unfortunately, we do not have a clear path forward on FEMA or grant opportunities at this time.

 Andy Quast worked on the grant application, Molly Graham obtained updated bids and helped with grant review, Kacie Ciske handled the hydraulic permits from the Dept of Fish & Wildlife for maintaining the beaver dam in the outlet canal.
 Tom Morgan and Molly Graham worked on finalizing the vegetation clearing and meeting with various contractors onsite.
 The initial seismic bids were gathered in 2011 by Arnold Pretz .
 All board members are active and the team includes community members George Edwards, Laura Gunion and Doug Linman.